1st Middlesex Engineers: 223 (London) Field Park Company

-After evacuation from Dunkirk the scattered parties of this company were gathered at Ripon in Yorkshire and then reformed at Barnsley in late June.
+After evacuation from Dunkirk, the scattered parties of this company were gathered at Ripon in Yorkshire and then reformed at Barnsley in late June.
 It was sent to Penge to work on the defences of London alongside civilian contractors and military labour.
-During the London Blitz the company also dealt with unexploded bombs and assisted the Civil Defence Service, Auxiliary Fire Service, police and Home Guard.
+During the London Blitz, the company also dealt with unexploded bombs and assisted the Civil Defence Service, Auxiliary Fire Service, police and Home Guard.
 In 1941 the company moved to Pinner and then Cockfosters in North London, where it was engaged in general works and training the Home Guard.
 It was disbanded in February 1942.

 503 (London) Field Company

-After 503 Fd Co left 47th Divisional RE on 29 November 1941 it joined London District Troops RE, and was billeted in St Aloysius College, Highgate.
-For a year it trained as a normal field company, affiliated to 32 Independent Guards Bde.
-In 1942 it accompanied the brigade to Saunton Sands in Devon for training.
-It then became a posting unit for RE personnel who were unable to go overseas with their units, but in December 1942 it received 60 per cent reinforcements and mobilised for overseas service itself as an independent field company.
-On 16 January 1943 it embarked at Glasgow aboard the RMS Arundel Castle for the Middle East.
+After 503 Fd Co left 47th Divisional RE on 29 November 1941, it joined London District Troops RE, and was billeted in St Aloysius College, Highgate.
+For a year, it trained as a normal field company, affiliated to 32 Independent Guards Bde.
+In 1942, it accompanied the brigade to Saunton Sands in Devon for training.
+It then became a posting unit for RE personnel who were unable to go overseas with their units; however, in December 1942, it received 60 per cent reinforcements and mobilised for overseas service itself as an independent field company.
+On 16 January 1943, it embarked at Glasgow aboard the RMS Arundel Castle for the Middle East.
 It disembarked at Port Tewfik in April and went into training in Egypt.
-While there it built a pontoon bridge in 24 hours to replace one damaged by a ship.
+While there, it built a pontoon bridge in 24 hours to replace one damaged by a ship.